Contributed By King & Spalding

 The general rule is that Russian citizens’ personal data must be stored and processed with the use of databases located in Russia.
-There is a limited number of exemptions from this rule, such as use of data for the rendering of justice, cases where processing of personal data is necessary for professional journalistic work, lawful activities of a mass media, or for scientific, literary or other artistic work (all of which are also the exemptions from the obligation to obtain the individual’s consent, as described above).
-Importantly, by means of official commentary from the Ministry for Digital Development, Connection and Mass Communications it has been confirmed that providers of air transportation services (including their agents) are exempt from the application of the localisation requirement on the ground of international treaty application.
+There are a limited number of exemptions from this rule, such as use of data for the rendering of justice, cases where processing of personal data is necessary for professional journalistic work, lawful activities of a mass media, or for scientific, literary or other artistic work (all of which are also the exemptions from the obligation to obtain the individual’s consent, as described above).
+Providers of air transportation services (including their agents) are exempt from the application of the localisation requirement on the ground of international treaty application.

 Registration of Personal Data Operators

 Operators of personal data are subject to registration with the state authority, Roskomnadzor, by filing a notification prior to commencement of their activities.
 There are certain exemptions from the requirement to register.
-Importantly, the list of applicable exemptions does not exactly match the above exemptions for obtaining a data subject’s consent.
-Such exemptions include processing of data under labour laws, processing of a data subject’s name only, processing of data for the purposes of granting one-time access to premises, processing of personal data without the use of means of automatisation, among others.
+Importantly, the list of applicable exemptions does not exactly match the above exemptions from the requirement for obtaining a data subject’s consent.
+Such exemptions include: processing of data under labour laws; processing of data subjects’ names only; processing of data for the purposes of granting one-time access to premises; and processing of personal data without the use of means of automatisation.